 Please read the Replication Package Guide, then inspect the Overleaf/LaTeX source files and compare them with the replication package.

 Check figure references, table references, labels, captions, file paths, appendix numbering, citations to results, and all in-text numerical claims.
-Verify that the manuscript points to the correct generated figures and tables and that the reported values match logs or generated outputs.
+Verify that the manuscript points to the correct manuscript-ready figures and tables, that those files match the corresponding R-generated outputs or documented manual edits, and that the reported values match logs or generated outputs.

 Report likely reporting errors with the TeX file path, label or nearby text, the value or reference in the paper, the corresponding replication source, and a recommended correction.
 Do not rewrite the manuscript unless I explicitly ask you to make the edits.